bismuthadams1/ChargeAPI/README.md

 The output is then a JSON containing the charges in order of the atoms supplied in the MolBlock, with keys corresponding to the same names in the input.

-The HTTP version is still in partial and will be updated later.
+The HTTP version is still in development and will be updated later.

 ## Installation